Is it Job Abandonment? How to Legally Handle Employees Who Ghost

 Code M (Dismissal): Use this if you are firing them for the conduct of missing work.

-Block 18: Always add a note here (e.g., “Failed to return to work/abandonment”) to clarify the situation for Service Canada.
+Block 18 (for any specific details about exceptional circumstances): Always add a note here (e.g., “Failed to return to work/abandonment”) to clarify the situation for Service Canada.

-The best way to handle a no-show is to have a policy before it happens.
+The best way to handle a no-show is to have an HR policy before it happens.
 Clearly define your reporting procedures and the consequences for “no-call, no-show” shifts.
 While a handbook doesn't override the law, it helps prove the employee was aware of the expectations.

 Conclusion: Silence isn’t always resignation

-Handling a “ghosting” employee is one of the trickiest balancing acts for a Canadian business owner.
-While your first instinct might be to immediately cut ties and move on, the legal reality in Canada requires a patient, documented approach.
+Handling a “ghosting” employee is tricky.
+While your first instinct might be to immediately cut ties and move forward, the legal reality in Canada requires a patient, documented approach.

-By performing your due diligence (investigating the absence, attempting multiple points of contact, and considering potential human rights factors), you protect your business from the “he-said, she-said” of a wrongful dismissal claim.
-Remember, job abandonment is a legal conclusion that you must be able to prove with a clear paper trail.
+By performing your due diligence (investigating the reason for the unauthorized absence, attempting multiple points of contact, and considering potential human rights factors), you protect your business from a potential wrongful dismissal claim.
+Remember, job abandonment is a legal conclusion that you must be able to prove with a clear documentation trail.

 Related articles